-- the Nottingham City Aligned Core Strategy (part 1 Local Plan); and
+- the adopted Nottingham City Aligned Core Strategy (part 1 Local Plan); and

 - the Nottingham City Land and Planning Policies (part 2 Local Plan)

 Sets out planning policies which will guide how decisions on planning applications will be made in the future.
 It also includes potential sites for new development.
-The preferred option version of the LAPP has recently been consulted upon with the consultation ending on 2 December 2013.
-This follows on from previous preparation stages which were the:
+The preferred option version of the LAPP was consulted upon in late 2013.
+This follows on from previous preparation stages which were the

 - Call for sites - June 2010